 With so many competing homes out there, selling your mobile home can sometimes take some planning and creative thinking.
-Attention needs to be produced for your manufactured mobile home, but it can be tough to do that when there are a variety of other similar homes out there, all similarly priced.
+Attention needs to be produced for your manufactured mobile home, but it can be challenging doing that when there are a variety of other similar homes out there, all closely priced.

-So how do you differentiate your property from the rest?
+So how do you differentiate your home from the rest?

 This post will discuss a number of atypical real estate selling tactics for mobile homes, and how you too can sell your manufactured mobile home trailer quickly!

 Host A Party

 If you’re doing an open house, know that the potential homeowners are coming to see your mobile home that have seen others as well during an open house.
 The same usual food, same walk through, same speech.
 An open house can feel dry and not really show the character of your property.
 Why not try something different?

 You could throw a backyard bbq.
 While you’re doing that, have a friend or sibling give a tour of the park club house.
 Not only will potential buyers feel more at ease in a more relaxed environment, but they will also get to see how much fun can be had at your mobile home when hosting entertainment!
 This creates a visual image that allows them to see themselves living at this home.

 Real estate listing ads pretty much all look identical, especially mobile.
 Mobile home ads are either really horrible (because they are FSBO ads) or decent Realtor ads.
 In the more “professional” looking ads, the mobile homes are described as “gorgeous” and the park as “extremely desirable.”